pereiragc/git-meets-teaching/Contents.md

 5. Related to (1), there are network externalities associated to it.
 This is not my favorite reason (Windows) but that doesn't mean it isn't true.
 :::
+# How Git works

+## The basic philosophy

+1. "Snapshots" are the basic unit of version control

+   > "Every time you commit (...) it (...) takes a picture of what all your
+   > files look like at that moment and stores a reference to that snapshot."

+## The basic philosophy
+2. Changes are incremental.

+   * The evolution of a project over time will be the sum of extensively documented minor changes.
+   * The history of the project should be readily accessible, and previous versions immediately recoverable.